mendicant/mendicantuniversity.org/_posts/activities/2012-11-29-clojure-study-day.markdown

 Note that most of us are Clojure newbies, but that experienced people are more than welcome to come help out as well.

-If you have any questions about this event, feel free to ask them on the mailing list.
+If you have aquestions about this event, please ask them on the mailing list.
 Hope to see you participate!

 [clojure]:  http://clojure.org/